anderson-aristotle/cs-data-structures/README.md

 -   Describe a few basic data structures by listing three traits of each
 -   Identify the time-complexity of basic operations on each data structure
+-   Implement a linked list in either Ruby or Javscript

 ## Preparation